betagouv/django-magicauth/README.md

 ]

 ```

+## Enable 2FA
+Follow instructions to install django_otp and run migrations
+Set `MAGICAUTH_ENABLE_2FA` to True in your environment
+Change your login template if you have a specific one in your app

 ## Contribute to Magic auth

 To contribute to magicauth, you can install the package in the "editable" mode